holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan_day_1.md

 - What are functions?
 - Why are functions useful?
-- How do we create and use functions in scratch?
+- How do we create and use functions in Scratch?

 ## Lesson Plan